Item type: | Article | ||||

 Abstract

-Objective: To assess the applicability of an ultrafiltration method to determine free plasma concentrations of beta-lactam antibiotics in ICU patients.
+The antibacterial effect of antibiotics is linked to the free drug concentration.
+This study investigated the applicability of an ultrafiltration method to determine free plasma concentrations of beta-lactam antibiotics in ICU patients.

-Conclusions: For therapeutic drug monitoring purposes, measuring total or free concentrations of CAZ, MEM, or PIP is seemingly adequate.
+For therapeutic drug monitoring purposes, measuring total or free concentrations of CAZ, MEM, or PIP is seemingly adequate.
 For highly protein-bound beta-lactams such as FXN, free concentrations should be favored in ICU patients with prevalent hypoalbuminemia.